How to Replace Old WordPress Site With New WordPress Site?

 IMPORTANT: Check the new website thoroughly to ensure that nothing is broken.
 Check all your posts and pages.
 If your website is too big with hundreds of pages then check the most important pages like the about page, pricing and services pages, revenue-generating landing pages.
 Check if all the functions on your website, like popups, welcome pages, and ads are working properly.

-Now that you have breathed life into an old website why not tell the world about it?
+Now that you have successfully replaced old WordPress site with new WordPress site why not tell the world about it?
 Add it to the portfolio of sites that you’ve worked on.
 Share it on social media or send it with your newsletter subscribers.
 It’ll help you grab more eyeballs, bring more clients, and expand your business.

 Speaking of business, if your website is the main source of revenue, then you’ll need to do more than just renovating it.
 You need to ensure that it’s backed up every day so that when the worst happens you have a backup copy to rely on.